gokuldevp/Amazon_Search_Pytest_Automation/README.md

 run.bat
 ```
 ## Features
-* Automated Crawling: Automates the crawling of product pages on the sample e-commerce website (Amazon India).
-* Product Information Extraction: Extracts key product details such as name, price, ratings, and availability from each product page.
+### **Basic Crawling**
+1. Automate the process of opening the homepage.
+2. Search for a product
+3. Extract the following details from the search results:
+- Product Name
+- Price
+- Ratings
+- URL

+### **Functional Testing**
+1. Automate the process of opening the homepage.
+2. Search for a product
-* Functional Testing: Validates if the expected elements like product title, price, etc., are present on the product detail page.
+3. Validate the following elements on the product page:
+- Presence of "Add to Cart" button.
+- Product details section (e.g., description, specifications).
+- Image gallery.

+### **Reporting**
-* CSV Output: Stores the extracted product details in a structured CSV format (product_info.csv).
+1. Store the extracted product information in a CSV file.
+2. Log test results (pass/fail) for each validation via pytest html report

+### **Additional**
+1. Crawl multiple pages of search results (part of Basic Crawling, Step 3).
+2. Test website responsiveness by simulating different screen sizes:
+- "desktop": 1920 x 1080
+- "tablet": 768 x 1024
+- "mobile": 375 x 667
+3. Parallel Execution using pytest-xdist

 ## Prerequisites
 * Python 3.8+